GeomorphOnline/GeomorphOnline.github.io/lessons/_hydraulics/pset_rating_curves.md

 where $$P_R$$ indicates the *return period* of that flood in years.

+**NOTE: THE ABOVE EQUATION GIVES AN UNREALISTIC HYDROLOGY.
+IF YOU HAVE ALREADY USED IT, DON'T WORRY; YOU WILL GET ANSWERS AND YOUR WORK WILL BE GRADED FAIRLY, BUT THE LEVEE HEIGHTS CALCULATED BELOW WILL BE HUGE.
+IF YOU HAVE NOT YET GONE THROUGH THIS QUESTION, I SUGGEST YOU USE THE FOLLOWING EQUATION:**

+$$Q = 30 \log_{10}(500 P_R),$$

 ### Part A

 First, calculate the return period of the bankfull flow.